alinesresende/soccer-stats-hub/README.md

 ```
 </details>

-### 4.6 - Develop the endpoint `/leaderboard/away` so that it is possible to filter team rankings when visiting the front-end ranking screen and update the table when inserting the match Corinthians 2 X 1 Internacional
+### 4.6 - Created the endpoint `/leaderboard/away` so that it is possible to filter team rankings when visiting the front-end ranking screen

   - After adding the Corinthians 2 X 1 Internacional match and making the request to the `/leaderboard/away` endpoint, the correct fields and values ​​will be returned.